Historically, cultures across the globe have utilized rituals to purge spaces of stagnant emotional residue and metaphysical entities.

 Soft surfaces like mattresses, upholstered furniture, bedding, and fabrics tend to absorb odors, sweat, skin cells, bodily fluids, environmental toxins, and strong emotional associations over time, which is why many people notice a lingering “feeling”, smell, or atmosphere attached to certain rooms long after relationships or difficult experiences have ended.

-I often recommend completely removing and replacing mattresses, beds, pillows, and all bedding associated with traumatic relationships, entities, chronic illness, compulsive behavior, or emotionally heavy periods of life as part of reclaiming the nervous system, resetting the environment, and creating a stronger psychological sense of safety, renewal, and separation from the past.
+I often recommend completely removing and replacing mattresses, beds, pillows, and all bedding associated with traumatic relationships, entities, chronic illness, compulsive behavior, or emotionally heavy periods of life as part of reclaiming the nervous system, resetting the environment, and creating a stronger metaphysical and psychological sense of safety, renewal, and separation from the past.

 Beyond the physical and psychological accumulation, these spaces and objects can also become deeply compromised on a spiritual level.
 In my professional practice, I have observed a distinct pattern of astral scents, psychic odors picked up by the spiritual senses, that manifest when a parasitic entity is anchored to a space, a room, or a specific piece of furniture.
 These energetic signatures register olfactorily as foul, decaying odors, ranging from a sharp, bacterial rancidity and septic stench to heavy, musty stagnation or the unmistakable smell of a rotting animal.
 Because these scents are astral rather than physical, they often appear suddenly without a physical source, lingering around a particular object or corner of a room as a clear indicator that a low-vibrational attachment has nested there and needs to be aggressively cleared.